 Facilities at SPTI:

-We have 3 large and 1 small training rooms; a library; a resources room with journals and computers, collected articles, dissertations from previous students and photocopying / scanning facilities.
+We have three large and one small training rooms; a library; a resources room with journals and computers, collected articles, dissertations from previous students and photocopying / scanning facilities.
 Trainees often choose to relax in one of the many nearby coffee houses and eating places at break-times.
 Both Institute buildings also have student common rooms for students to meet, with fresh filtered water and hot drinks-making facilities.
-Thiskney House also has an enclosed landscaped garden for break times during pleasant weather.

 Originally located in a large house in the Sherwood area of Nottingham, we began our first ever training group in Gestalt Psychotherapy.
-It soon became clear that more than one group was needed and our second group began in 1989.
-In 1992 we moved premises to Thiskney House, still our headquarters and one of our training buildings in the City Centre.
+It soon became clear that more than one group was needed and our second group began in 1989

 Demand for training in Gestalt Psychotherapy continued to increase and the following year saw the start of our third group.
 Demand for other approaches was also increasing.
 We began other programmes, with Person-Centred Counselling (1990), Supervision (1991), and Integrative Psychotherapy (1992).
 We have continued to recruit to these programmes year by year, and we currently have nearly 300 students on a variety of programmes.